npr99/URSC645/Readings/ReadMe.md

-Welcome to the Readings Folder
+# Welcome to the Readings Folder
+Readings
-Readings	   - Collection for readings (mainly PDF files) that support the project
+- Collection for readings (mainly PDF files) that support the project
 - readings may be journal articles, reports, newpaper articles, or other documents

+Readings\Archive
-Readings\Archive   - The archive folder contains files that can be archived
+- The archive folder contains files that can be archived
 - These files might include
 	- prior versions of the ReadMeFirst files
 	- prior versions of the Annotated Bibliography
 	- prior versions Readings (versions without comments or older editions of a publication)
+	- Readings that after review were decided to not support the project

+Readings\Subfolder
-			- Readings that after review were decided to not support the project Readings\Subfolder - As the collection of readings grows it might be appropriate to create subfolders
+- As the collection of readings grows it might be appropriate to create subfolders
 - The subfolders in the Readings folder help to group readings
 - Readings could be group by:
 1. Important or seminal articles
 	- Important = a reading that everyone on the task should be familiar with
 	- Seminal = a reading that strongly influences the project
 2. Key theoretical concepts
-				-
 3. Readings that apply an important methodology
 4. Readings that describe or use an important dataset

+AnnotatedBilbliography
-AnnotatedBilbliography - A collection of summaries of the readings to help keep track of key topics.
+- A collection of summaries of the readings to help keep track of key topics
 - Unlike the individual readings files the Annotated Bibliography can be shared publicly

 File Name Structure